 – technological and human application of education;

-- the degree of development of the person himself, his interaction with the environment should be higher.
+– the degree of development of the person himself and his interaction with the environment should be higher.

 Respectively, a new humanistic culture should be formed, in which a person should be considered as an end in itself of social development.

-The new requirements for the individual are as follows: it must harmoniously combine high qualifications, virtuoso mastery of technology, ultimate competence in one's specialty with social responsibility and universal moral values.
+The new requirements for the individual are as follows: it must harmoniously combine high qualifications, masterly mastery of technology, utmost competence in one’s specialty with social responsibility and universal moral values.

-The totality of these problems has posed the global problem of "humanity's survival" before humanity.
-A. Peccei formulated the essence of this problem in the following way: “The true problem of the human species at this stage of its evolution is that it turned out to be completely culturally incapable of keeping pace and fully adapting to the changes that it itself introduced into this world.”
+The combination of these problems has confronted humanity with the global problem of “human survival.”
+A. Peccei formulated the essence of this problem as follows: “The true problem human species at this stage of his evolution is that he turned out to be completely culturally incapable of keeping up and fully adapting to the changes that he himself introduced into this world.”

-If we want to curb the technical revolution and direct humanity towards a worthy future, then we need, first of all, to think about changing the person himself, about the revolution in the person himself.
-(Pecchei A. "Human qualities").
-In 1974, in parallel with M. Mesarovic and E. Pestel, a group of Argentine scientists led by Professor Erera developed the so-called Latin American model of global development, or the model "Baryloge".
+If we want to curb the technical revolution and direct humanity towards a future worthy of it, then we need, first of all, to think about changing man himself, about revolution in man himself (Peccei A. “Human Qualities”).
+In 1974, in parallel with M. Mesarovic and E. Pestel, a group of Argentine scientists led by Professor Erera developed the so-called Latin American model of global development, or model "Bariloge".

 In 1976, under the leadership of Ya.
-Tinbergen(Holland) a new project of the "Club of Rome" was developed - "Changing the International Order" However, no global models could predict the colossal changes that took place in the second half of the 1980s and early 1990s. in Eastern Europe and on the territory of the USSR.
-These changes significantly modified the nature of the course of global processes, since they meant the end of the Cold War, the intensification of the disarmament process, and had a significant impact on economic and cultural interaction.
+Tinbergen(Holland) was developed new project"Club of Rome" - "Change international order», However, no global models could predict the colossal changes that occurred in the second half of the 80s and early 90s. in Eastern Europe and the territory of the USSR.
+These changes significantly modified the flow pattern global processes, since they meant the end of the Cold War, the intensification of the disarmament process, and significantly influenced economic and cultural interaction.

-Despite all the inconsistency of these processes, the huge costs for the population of socio-economic and political transformations, it can be assumed that they will contribute to a greater extent to the formation of a single global social civilization.
+Despite all the inconsistency of these processes, the huge costs for the population of socio-economic and political transformations, it can be assumed that they will largely contribute to the formation of a unified global social civilization.

 Globalization of social and cultural processes in the modern world.

-We can trace some beginnings of globalization already in the Age of Antiquity.
-In particular, the Roman Empire was one of the first states that asserted its dominance over the Mediterranean and led to a deep interweaving of different cultures and the emergence of a local division of labor in the regions of the Mediterranean.
+We can trace some of the beginnings of globalization already in the Age of Antiquity.
+In particular, the Roman Empire was one of the first states to assert its dominance over the Mediterranean and led to the deep interweaving of different cultures and the emergence of local divisions of labor in the Mediterranean regions.

-Globalization- the process of world economic, political and cultural integration and unification.
-The main consequence of this is the global division of labor, the migration of capital, human and production resources throughout the planet, the standardization of legislation, economic and technological processes, as well as the convergence and merging of cultures of different countries.
+Globalization- the process of worldwide economic, political and cultural integration and unification.
+The main consequence of this is the global division of labor, planet-wide migration of capital, human and production resources, standardization of legislation, economic and technological processes, as well as the rapprochement and fusion of cultures different countries.
 This is an objective process that is systemic in nature, that is, it covers all spheres of society.

-Globalization- This is a historical process of rapprochement of nations and peoples, between which traditional boundaries are gradually erased and humanity is gradually turning into a single political system.
+Globalization- This historical process the rapprochement of nations and peoples, between which traditional boundaries are gradually erased and humanity gradually turns into a single political system.

-Since the middle of the 20th century, and especially in recent decades, the trend towards globalization has qualitatively affected society.
+Since the mid-20th century and especially in recent decades, the trend towards globalization has had a qualitative impact on society.
 National and regional histories no longer make sense.

 The tendency towards uniformity becomes dominant in culture.
-The media allow millions of people to become witnesses of events taking place in different places, to join the same cultural experience (Olympiads, rock concerts), which unifies their tastes.
+The media allows millions of people to witness events taking place in different places, to participate in the same cultural experience (Olympiads, rock concerts), which unifies their tastes.
 The same consumer goods are everywhere.
-Migration, temporary work abroad, tourism introduce people to the lifestyle and customs of other countries.
-A single, or at least generally accepted, spoken language, English, is being formed.
+Migration, temporary work abroad, and tourism introduce people to the way of life and customs of other countries.
+A single or at least generally accepted spoken language is being formed - English.
 Computer technology carries the same programs all over the world.
-Western popular culture is becoming universal, and local traditions are being eroded.
+Western mass culture is becoming universal, and local traditions are being eroded.

-positive and negative features that affect the development of the world community.
-The positive ones include: the integration of the world economy promotes the intensification and growth of production, the mastering of technical achievements by backward countries, and the improvement of the economic condition of developing countries.
-Political integration helps prevent military conflicts, ensure relative stability in the world, and do many other things in the interests of international security.
-Globalization in the social sphere stimulates huge shifts in the minds of people, the spread of democratic principles of human rights and freedoms.
+positive and negative traits influencing the development of the world community.
+The positive ones include: integration of the world economy promotes the intensification and growth of production, the development of technical advances in backward countries, and the improvement of the economic condition of developing countries.
+Political integration helps prevent military conflicts, ensure relative stability in the world, and do much more in the interests of international security.
+Globalization in the social sphere stimulates huge shifts in people's consciousness, the spread of democratic principles of human rights and freedoms.

 In the social sphere, globalization involves the creation of a society that should be based on respect for human rights and fundamental freedoms, on the principle of social justice.

-A very noticeable phenomenon over the past 100 years has been the globalization of culture based on the enormous growth of cultural exchange between countries, the development of the mass culture industry, the leveling of the tastes and predilections of the public.
-This process is accompanied by the erasure of national features of literature and art, the integration of elements of national cultures into the emerging universal cultural sphere.
+A very noticeable phenomenon over the past 100 years has been the globalization of culture based on the colossal growth of cultural exchange between countries, the development of the mass culture industry, and the leveling of the tastes and preferences of the public.
+This process is accompanied by the erasure of national characteristics of literature and art, the integration of elements of national cultures into the emerging universal cultural sphere.

 The essence of globalization and its manifestations

-The globalization of social and cultural processes means that they are acquiring a planetary character, societies are becoming interconnected in all aspects - economic, political, social, cultural, a single global socio-cultural integrity is being formed.
+Globalization of social and cultural processes means that they acquire a planetary character, societies become interconnected in all aspects - economic, political, social, cultural, and a single world socio-cultural integrity is formed.

 Manifestations of globalization:

-1. Formation of the world economy, formation of the world market of finance, goods and services.
-Business goes beyond the national framework through the formation of transnational corporations (TNCs), which are developing rapidly.
+1. Formation of a global economy, formation of a global market for finance, goods and services.
+Business goes beyond national boundaries through the formation of transnational corporations (TNCs), which are developing rapidly.

-2. Growth in international trade, financial and investment flows.
+2. Growth in the volume of international trade, financial and investment flows.

-3. The universality of market principles for the organization of economic activity.
+3. The universality of market principles for organizing economic activity.

 4. Huge movement and mixing of the population.
 The population moves primarily from the South and East to the North and West.

-5. The formation of a global information space as a result of the third information revolution, the essence of which is the formation of a single nationwide Internet information system.
+5. The formation of a global information space as a result of the third information revolution, the essence of which is the formation of a unified national Internet information system.
 The sociocultural consequences of the introduction of new communication technologies are ambiguous.
-On the one hand, they unite peoples, unify cultures, and diversify ties.
+On the one hand, they unite peoples, unify cultures, and diversify connections.
 On the other hand, they stimulate a return to local social communities and traditions.
-This is explained by the fact that in the conditions of the loss of autonomy, people seek to protect their interests and achieve mental comfort, returning to their native socio-cultural soil.
-Therefore, there is a deepening of the connection of ethnic minorities and the growth of religious fundamentalism.
+This is explained by the fact that in conditions of loss of autonomy, people strive to protect their interests and achieve mental comfort by returning to their native sociocultural soil.
+Therefore, there is a deepening of ties between ethnic minorities and the growth of religious fundamentalism.
 In this regard, we can talk about the rise of regional cultures and the process of localization.

-6. Dominance in the world community of liberal-democratic values associated primarily with the provision and observance of human rights and freedoms.
+6. Dominance in the world community of liberal democratic values, associated, first of all, with ensuring and observing human rights and freedoms.

-7. Reduction of political opportunities and the role of the nation state as a public institution.
-The powers of the state are transferred either to the interstate level or to the level of local, regional bodies and institutions.
+7. Reduced political opportunities and roles nation state as a public institution.
+The powers of the state move either to the interstate level or to the level of local, regional bodies and institutions.

 8. The emergence of global problems.